Who can apply

 To be eligible, all costs must be reasonable and directly related to project activities and their development and implementation.
 It should also be outside of project administrative costs.

 Projects costs must be tied to projects that are designed by seniors and/or delivered for seniors.
-These costs must support seniors to be connected and active members of their communities and contribute to improving their health and well-being.
+These costs must support seniors to be connected and active members of their communities and contribute to improving their social inclusion.

 Examples of eligible costs:

-- this includes salary, wages and mandatory employment related costs (MERCs)
+- staff wages: staff wages to deliver the project activities. this includes salary, wages and mandatory employment related costs (MERCs).

 - professional fees for a professional not already employed in your organization, for example: